 Metal Storage – Unless you have a no-paper policy, filing cabinets, pedestals and additional storage solutions are a must in your office.
 Consider metal storage for an inexpensive option.

 Not only are the desk and storage options practical, they come in a range of finishes including standard white, oak, beech and maple.
 It just goes to show that, even if you are looking for a new office design on a budget, there are plenty of options available.

 4. Create a Minimalist Aesthetic

 While a flashy design like the Google HQ may be out of your budget, your workplace doesn’t have to be all bells and whistles to be effective.
 A bright, minimalist aesthetic will still be adequate for most companies’ needs, and the good news there are plenty of inexpensive ways to prevent your workplace looking too clinical.

 Consider the following:

 A Simple, Bright Colour Scheme – White walls combined with company brand colours is always a winner.
 This combination will make your space look bright and spacious and create a sense of company identity.

 Company Signage – If you are going for the above colour scheme, introducing company signage via a vinyl graphic will compliment it perfectly.
 You could even go a step further and add your company motto.

 Artificial/Real Plant Displays – Needless to say, artificial plants are cost-effective because they don’t wilt and die.
 That said, real plants are no great expense either – they just require a little extra TLC.

 If you are looking for a functional office design on a budget, the ‘less is more’ aesthetic is probably your best bet.
-Not only can you create an inviting space for staff, but the fact that you save money means you can invest in other areas of the business.
+Not only can you create an inviting space for staff, the fact that you save money means you can invest in other areas of the business.

 5. Introduce a Feature Wall

-Feature walls offer an inexpensive way to add it little more personality to your office.
-Not only that, but they provide another way to help instill your brand identity.
+Feature walls offer an inexpensive way to add a little more personality to your office.
+Moreover, they provide another way to help instill your brand identity.
 For example, if you have an eco-friendly ethos, add a forest scene to your wall.